jurliyuuri/linzklar-recognition/README.md

 $ cargo run --release
 ```

+Using `cargo run -- --dry-run` will simply count the data, and will not generate the SVG files.
+This is considerably faster, and should be used when you only want to count the data.

 ### /data_images/png

 [/data_images/png](https://github.com/jurliyuuri/linzklar-recognition/tree/master/data_images/png) is the same as `/data_images/svg`, except that it is converted to png with [mogrify](https://imagemagick.org/script/mogrify.php).